vt-vl-lab/cluster/README.md

 You can set up a remote editing environment using sftp connect.
 This example is using Atom + Remote FTP, but you can do similar things for other editors + sftp plug-ins.
 1. First setup your password-less ssh environment.
 Follow the instructions in 2.
 2. On your local machine, choose a project directory to sync your source codes.
+3. Install `RemoteFTP`.
+Go to Setting->Install, type RemoteFTP, Install it.
-3. Write a `.ftpconfig` file in the chosen directory as follows.
+4. Write a `.ftpconfig` file in the chosen directory as follows.
 ```
 {
     "protocol": "sftp",